Types of Moth Caterpillars With Their Picture – Identification Guide

 The brown-tail moth caterpillar is a reddish-brown caterpillar with rows of white patches and long stinging pencil hairs.
 Brown-tail moth larvae grow up to 1.5” (38 mm) long and are commonly found on birch trees, as well as ash, oak, maples, and various fruit trees.

 After emerging from the cocoon, the brown hairy caterpillars become stunning fuzzy white moths.
-As the name suggests, the white moths have a recognizable brown tail, as well as two comb antennae, furry wings, and a fuzzy white head.
+As the name suggests, the brown tail moths have a recognizable brown tail, as well as two comb antennae, furry wings, and a fuzzy white head.

 Diamondback Moth Caterpillar (Plutella xylostella)

-The diamondback moth caterpillar is a slender, worm-like insect with a sparse covering of dark spiny hairs.
+The diamondback moth caterpillar is a slender, worm-like green insect with a sparse covering of black spiny hairs and V-shaped rear end.
 Other features of this green caterpillar are a dark-colored greenish-brown head, irregular whitish dots, and faint yellow bands between its segments.
 The small green moth grows up to 0.4” (11 mm) long.

 The diamondback moth emerges as a type of leaf-mining larva and destroys the leaves of various kinds of trees and shrubs.
 When the caterpillar becomes a moth, it’s a slender grayish-brown flying insect with long pointed antennae.
 The moth’s wingtips have a lightly-colored band and turn upward slightly.